koresframework/EventSys/INTERNALS.md

 **Since 1.3**

-If you use generic events, `PropertyHolder.lookup` will be called instead of `PropertyHolder.getGetterProperty`.
+If you use generic events, `PropertyHolder.lookup` will be called instead of `PropertyHolder.getGetterProperty` in event destruction.

 ## Lazy generation